Introduction to the Major

 Advising

 Students can also schedule appointments with Political Economy peer advisors to obtain a student perspective on the major.
-Email askpe@berkeley.edu to schedule an appointment with a peer advisor.
+Email askpe@berkeley.edu(link sends e-mail) to schedule an appointment with a peer advisor.

 How to Use this Map